valarimer/creativecode/poem/README.md

-# FrankenPoem
+# Ovid Poem

 This project is a poem generator in Python.
-To see it run, download the [python script](frankpoem.py) and run it with Python or in a notebook.
-It will require [TextBlob](https://textblob.readthedocs.io), so make sure you've installed that first.
+To run the code, you must download the ovidpoem.py file and download markovify.

-This script also assumes you have a file called "frankenstein.txt" in the same directory that the script runs from.
-The contents of that file can be anything you want to appropriate from.
-If you have different files, you can just change the filename reference on line 9 of the script.
+What this script will do is read the input file, and then run it through a markov chain.
+From there, it will print 4 short lines of randomized poetry with each line being 60 characters or less.

-What this script will do is read the input file, parse it for parts of speech, then output a stanza of something that hopefully resembles poetry.
-The poetic quality of that output will vary widely based on the input.
+I chose to use a markov chain in my code because I want to try something different than I had done last time I did a project like this.
+I thought that a Markov chain would be the best way to create a random poem that still might make some sense.

-Honestly (or should I say "frankly"?
-Get it?)
-I don't usually find the output of this script particularly compelling, but I think it's a good demonstration of some important concepts like working with a library and parts of speech tagging.
+I personally think that my code has produced some unique an beautiful poems with my chosen text of the 10th book of Ovid's Metamorphoses.
+To me some of the best poems are brief with beautiful language, and my code produces poems that reflect that.
+I think that choosing to use a Markov chain definetely helped create my vision for a great poem generator.